SUDDEN DESU

 TeG4YaWuDeG4?u**YaYeTeRaWuNe?UYa?u@

-Still, at least it's all made up of viewable data, and that makes debugging the scripts beneficial.
-I tip my proverbial hat to the programmers who came up with this, as I find it to be pretty darn clever.
+Still, at least it’s all made up of viewable data, and that makes debugging the scripts beneficial.
+Kudos to the programmers who came up with this, as I find it to be pretty darn clever.

 Old Ending Screen & Location Test Text